am4u/BuilderGenerator2/src/BuilderGenerator/ReadMe.md

-# am4u.BuilderGenerator #

-You've just installed a fork of BuilderGenerator, a .NET Source Generator that is designed to add fluent builder classes to your projects.
+A fork of BuilderGenerator, a .NET Source Generator that is designed to add fluent builder classes to your projects.
+Save time by automating the builder pattern.

 ## What are Builders?
 [Builders](https://en.wikipedia.org/wiki/Builder_pattern) are an object creation pattern, similar to the [Object Mother](https://martinfowler.com/bliki/ObjectMother.html) pattern.
 Object Mothers and Builders are most commonly used to create objects for testing, but they can be used anywhere you want "canned" objects.